 One of the best gifts that my sons have ever received is an audiobook recorded by their amazing aunt, my sister.
 So, when my oldest goes to bed at night, it’s as if Aunt Kat is right there reading to him.
 I tear up every single time we “listen” to Aunt Kat, and I can’t wait to gift one of these books to all of our close friends with kiddos across the country.

-6. Find your new (local) tribe
+6. Find your new (local) support circle

 Finding friends as an adult is more challenging than I ever realized.
 It takes work, effort, and patience.
 But the results?
 So worth it.
 With my first son, I waited for friends to find me, and it didn’t work out so well.
 With my second son, I vowed to really try.
 I’ve joined mother’s clubs, I posted on forums, I reached out to fellow mamas… and slowly but surely, I’m finding some local ladies to meet up at the park with.
 Yes, they aren’t my girlfriends from college, but they sure do add a bit of sparkle to my everyday life out here.

 7. Social media can be your friend

 Social media gets a lot of negative press these days, but it can be an amazing channel that encourages, inspires, educates, and, most importantly, connects you with your loved ones far away.
 I’m not embarrassed to admit that I love logging onto Instagram and seeing the latest pics that my best friends have posted or the newest bit of advice my mom has direct messaged me with.
 It provides a simple and fun way for me to share frequent photos of my boys with my family and friends and an easy way to keep in touch.